hiddenlayerai/hiddenlayer-databricks-model-scanner/README.md

 The CLI can be configured via a [configuration file](#configuration-file).
 If a configuration file is not provided, the installer will prompt for necessary information.

-## Support Products
+## Supported Products

-The Databricks autoscan is capable of interfacing with Hiddenlayer's Saas Model Scanner offering as well as the On-Premise Enterprise Model Scanner.
-Configuration will default to The Saas offering unless the URL for the Enterprise Model Scanner is provided.
+The Databricks autoscan is capable of interfacing with Hiddenlayer's Saas Model Scanner as well as the On-Premise Enterprise Model Scanner.
+Configuration will default to the Saas offering unless the URL for an Enterprise Model Scanner is provided.

 ## Configuration File